nodemailer/wildduck/README.md

 ### Does it work?

 Yes, it does.
-You can run the server and get working IMAP and POP3 servers for mail store, SMTP server for pushing messages to the mail store and HTTP API server to create new users.
+You can run the server and get working IMAP and POP3 servers for mail store, LMTP server for pushing messages to the mail store and HTTP API server to create new users.
 All handled by Node.js, MongoDB and Redis, no additional dependencies needed.
-The IMAP server hosting уайлддак.орг uses a MongoDB replica set of 3 hosts.
+Provided services can be disabled and enabled one by one so, for example you could process just IMAP in one host and LMTP in another.

 ### What are the killer features?